17278

 AMD Inventory Days Outstanding

-This quarter, AMD's DIO came in at 154, which is 59 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.
+This quarter, AMD's DIO came in at 130, which is 28 days above its five-year average.
+These numbers suggest that despite the recent decrease, the company's inventory levels are higher than what we've seen in the past.

 Pricing Power

 In the semiconductor industry, a company's gross profit margin is a critical metric to track because it sheds light on its pricing power, complexity of products, and ability to procure raw materials, equipment, and labor.
-AMD's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 49.5% in Q2, down 2.9 percentage points year on year.
+AMD's gross profit margin, which shows how much money the company gets to keep after paying key materials, input, and manufacturing costs, came in at 50.7% in Q4, down 0.1 percentage points year on year.

 AMD Gross Margin (GAAP)